ssarangi/self_driving_cars/traffic_sign_classifier/writeup.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"
 [labeldistribution]: ./images/label_distribution.png "Label Distribution"

+# Input Data
+The input data is not balanced across the labels which could affect the accuracy of the neural net.
+So for this reason I augmented the input data so that it could provide a uniform set of training data.

 ![alt text][labeldistribution]

 The goals / steps of this project are the following: